KarinKazarian/LifeLine/index.md

 For example the university of Gothenburg did a [study](https://www.recordgazette.net/screen-time-tied-to-health-issues/article_2d5aef9e-ddef-11e8-a22a-ebdc8aced172.html) where they found a link between heavy screen use and sleep disturbances and/or disorders.
 There have also been studies [linking screen media exposure to increased risks of obesity in children](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5769928/)

 Healthy screen habits have become a hot topic recently with many companies trying to promote them.
 Apple has implemented its own screen time services where you can see data related to your screen use and set restrictions to help you control the amount of time you spend on your devices.
-There are also seperate apps like Forest which help you control the amount of time you spend on your device.
+There are also seperate apps like Forest which help you control the amount of time you spend procrastinating on your device.

-We are only going to become more dependent on our devices as time goes on, but if we could do everything we wanted and needed on a single application that promoted healthy screen habits then we could get all the benefits of our devices without having to deal with any of the negatives.

-As we won't stop using our devices anytime soon, there probably is or will be a demand for a super app which encourages and reinforces healthy habits that allows you to accomplish most of our daily tasks.
+As we won't stop using our devices anytime soon, there probably is or will be a demand for a super app which encourages and reinforces healthy habits that allows us to accomplish most of our daily tasks.

 <h2 id= "research"> Research</h2>